FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTPRIV.md

     "title": "CFTPRIV",
     "linkTitle": "Privileges - CFTPRIV",
     "weight": "240"
 }Use this procedure to view a list of privileges and descriptions and perform related tasks in the user interface.
-See also <a href="../../../../internal_a_m_start_here/fm_access_management" class="MCXref xref">Access Management using Flow Manager</a>
+See also [Access Management using Flow Manager](../../../../internal_a_m_start_here/fm_access_management)

 ### Using CFTPRIV